bahrus/custom-enhancements/README.md

 Classes are also supported, as described below.
 But for this simple example, a class would appear to be overkill.
 Note that event listeners do *not* in [themselves cause a memory leak](https://github.com/whatwg/dom/issues/1396).

-## Why "inject"?
+## Why "mount"?

 Just a suggestion.
-Other suggestions are "enhance", "enhanceWith", "decorate", "decorateWith", the sky is the limit.
+It ties in with this [additional proposal](https://github.com/WICG/webcomponents/issues/896)  Other suggestions are "inject", "enhance", "enhanceWith", "decorate", "decorateWith", the sky is the limit.
 The specific suggestion of "inject" will become clearer in what follows, hopefully.

 ## Why the long attribute names?